-We used 42.7 inches to calculate the average annual volume of rainwater that could be harvested from the proposed nursery and processing structures.
-Based on these calculations, we estimate up to 819,675 gallons of rainwater can be harvested annually from the proposed nursery, multi-use and offstream pond rainwater catchment system on average.
+We used 42.04 inches to calculate the average annual volume of rainwater that could be harvested from the proposed nursery and processing structures.
+Based on these calculations, we estimate up to 1.799 million gallons of rainwater can be harvested annually from the proposed nursery, multi-use building, canopy greenhouses and offstream pond rainwater catchment system on average.
+The lowest volume year in 2013 would produce 615,521 gallons of rainwater.
+Over the last 6 months (September 2021 - February 2022) the Northwest Alliance for Computational Science & Engineering (NACSE), based at Oregon State University finds the rainfall in the project area to be 22.55 inches of rain - which already surpasses the 2013 annual rainfall rates.